 Setting up your VPN server using either one of those methods may sound safer, but your devices could be compromised if you have missed the basic security configurations.

 In addition, bandwidth changes in your home network can significantly affect the VPN connection.
-Therefore, it is safer to use a trusted VPN service provider at all times for all your VPN needs.
+Therefore, using a trusted VPN service provider for all your VPN needs is safer.

 This method may be the cheapest way of creating a VPN server on your own as you do not need any external hardware, but there can be limitations.